jirban/jirban-jira/README.md

 When JIRA is started for the first time (e.g. running `atlas-run`) you should enable the Agile feature by acquiring an evaluation license (it is valid for at least a month, and you can extend it), or buying the license (it is $10).
 You will need account on https://my.atlassian.com.
 To enable the Agile feature, go to Jira Administration (the cog icon in the top right corner), and select Applications.
 Then install the Jira Software Application.

-### UI
-Each of the following UI steps happen from the `jirban-jira/webapp` folder, and a separate terminal window is needed for each one.

-1. Run `npm start`.
-This:
- * does an in-memory bundle using the webpack config files.
-The Typescript files to Javascript.
-Any errors from compiling will show up in this terminal window.
-Your files will be 'watched' so you can leave this running, and any changes will be recompiled (if you start seeing strange behaviour, restart this job).
- * starts the webpack dev server on port 3000, and launches a browser window where you can view your changes.
-The `rest/jirban/1.0` sub-folder contains some mock data files for running without a real jira instance so you can see how your changes affect the layout.
-As you make changes and they compile, the browser window refreshes automatically.
-2. Run `npm test` which runs the client-side test suite.
-We don't have a huge amount of tests, but have attempted to at least test the most important/tricky areas.
-This step is only really necessary if you are modifying the UI, and not if your main purpose is to build the plugin for deployment in Jira.

 ### SDK
 These commands happen from the root folder of the project (i.e where `pom.xml` is located).
 I normally use one window for running the server instance and another to package the project.
 Stopping and starting the server takes a lot of time.

 1. Run `atlas-debug`.
 This builds the plugin, starts up the Jira instance, and deploys the plugin into it.
-The very first time you run the application you can run `atlas-debug -Djirban.npm -Djirban.ui` (the system properties are explained further down).
+The very first time you run the application you can run `atlas-debug -Djirban.ui.deps -Djirban.ui` (the system properties are explained further down).
 2. Once you change something, and want to deploy it into Jira, run `atlas-package` from another terminal window.
 This builds the plugin again, and deploys it into the running Jira instance we started in the previous step.
 3. Raw `atlas-debug` or `atlas-package` just bundles any built web application files into the resulting Jirban plugin jar.
 We have two system properties to do more work.
-  * `-Djirban.npm` - this installs a copy of npm and node so that they are usable from the maven plugin used to bundle the UI.
-If when pulling changes from git, any of the dependencies in `package.json` have changed, you should delete the `jirban-jira/webapp/node-modules` folder, and run `atlas-package -Djirban.npm` to get the fresh dependencies.
+  * `-Djirban.ui.deps` - this installs a copy of yarn and node so that they are usable from the maven plugin used to bundle the UI.
+If when pulling changes from git, any of the dependencies in `package.json` have changed, you should delete the `jirban-jira/webapp/node-modules` folder, and run `atlas-package -Djirban.ui.deps` to get the fresh dependencies.
   * `-Djirban.ui` - this runs the webpack bundler and refreshes the web application files to be used in the Jirban plugin jar.
 Since the webpack bundler takes some time to do its work, by default `atlas-package` does not bundle and refresh the web application files.
 This means that you can work on server-side code without the delay.
 If you are working on the web application files, and want to see the changes in your local Jira instance, run `atlas-package -Djirban.ui` to trigger the bundling and refreshing of the web application files on the Jirban plugin jar.

+### UI
+Each of the following UI steps happen from the `jirban-jira/webapp` folder, and a separate terminal window is needed for each one.

+1. Run `node/yarn/dist/bin/yarn start`.
+This:
+ * does an in-memory bundle using the webpack config files.
+The Typescript files to Javascript.
+Any errors from compiling will show up in this terminal window.
+Your files will be 'watched' so you can leave this running, and any changes will be recompiled (if you start seeing strange behaviour, restart this job).
+ * starts the webpack dev server on port 3000, and launches a browser window where you can view your changes.
+The `rest/jirban/1.0` sub-folder contains some mock data files for running without a real jira instance so you can see how your changes affect the layout.
+As you make changes and they compile, the browser window refreshes automatically.
+2. Run `node/yarn/dist/bin/yarn test` which runs the client-side test suite.
+We don't have a huge amount of tests, but have attempted to at least test the most important/tricky areas.
+This step is only really necessary if you are modifying the UI, and not if your main purpose is to build the plugin for deployment in Jira.

+Note: instead of `node/yarn/dist/bin/yarn` you can run directly `yarn` or legacy `npm` if you have it installed on your machine.

 ## Setting up projects in Jira
 To be able to debug the Jirban plugin, you need to set up your SDK's Jira instance to contain some projects.
 I originally wanted to share a backup of my local Jira system, but that includes licence keys and things like that which are not a good idea to share.
 So you will need to do this manually.
 Use the exact project codes shown below, since we will be referencing those from the Jirban